Přerov: Sights

-The historic town centre is formed by Horní Square and its immediate surroundings, delimited by the preserved town walls.
-Horní Square is lined by Renaissance burgher houses.
-The most valuable house is the so-called Corvinus' House from 1570, with a preserved Renaissance portal.
+The historic town centre is formed by the square Horní náměstí and its immediate surroundings, delimited by the preserved town walls.
+Horní náměstí is lined by Renaissance burgher houses.
+The most valuable house is the so-called Corvinus House from 1570, with a preserved Renaissance portal.

-The landmark of the square in the Přerov Castle.
+The main landmark of the square is the Přerov Castle.
 The Renaissance castle has preserved Gothic core and stone elements from the original fortress.
 Today it houses the Comenius Museum, founded in 1887.

-There is five church buildings in Přerov.
-The oldest is the parish Church of Saint Lawrence from 1725–1732.
+There are five church buildings in Přerov, the oldest of which is the Church of Saint Lawrence.
+This parish church was built in 1725–1732.

-Mammoth Hunters Memorial in Předmostí is an exhibition pavilion, which presents this archeological site and its discoveries.
+Mammoth Hunters Memorial in Předmostí is an exhibition pavilion, which presents this archaeological site and its discoveries.